Seceda is a mountain in the Odle/Geisler Group situated within the Puez-Odle Nature Park in South Tyrol, Italy.

 Seceda Hiking Map

-When to Hike to Seceda, Italy
+When to Hike to Seceda, Dolomites

-Visiting Seceda in Summer 2023
+Hiking Seceda in Summer and Fall 2024

-Visiting Seceda in Winter (January – Mid-April)
+Visiting Seceda in Winter: January – Early April

 In winter, the Seceda Alm is used as a ski slope.
-From the summit, you can ski down to Ortisei or Santa Cristina.
+From the summit, you can ski down to Ortisei, or Santa Cristina.

 The Seceda ski area is part of the the Seceda-Col Raiser-Rasciesa skiing consortium.